samclane/promptflow/docs/nodes.md

 ### Assert

 Assert a Python expression.
-Double-click the node to edit the expression.

 (Logging)=

 ### Logging

 Logs the output at a certain step.
 Useful for debugging.
-Double-click the node to edit the message.
 The string is a Python f-string, similar to [`Prompt`](Prompt).

 ### Interpreter